typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

   This is in contrast to the `content` property which selects documents and sub-trees on the current level.

 * The `runtimeMessage` method selects any `RuntimeMessage` matching the specified filter.
-  Useful for reporting errors and warnings in the parsed result, see [TODO - link]
+  Useful for reporting errors and warnings in the parsed result.

 Cursors